levaldiv/twitter-clone/README.md

 What you can do:
 - You can login using Google
-- You can make posts (use emojis, uplaod images)
+- You can make posts (use emojis, upload images)
 - Like other posts
 - Make comments to that post